JoeyStanley/real/cv.md

 ## Other Presentations

+"Volcanic Vocalic Changes".
+University of Georgia Linguistics Colloquium.
+Athens, GA.
+April 7, 2017
+<a href="/downloads/170407-Colloquium.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>
+<a href="/downloads/170407-Colloquium.pdf" class="paper" title="download a pdf of the powerpoint slides for this presentation"></a>

 “Linguistic Identity in Longview, Washington.”
 Three Minute Thesis (3MT™) Competition at the University of Georgia.
 March 23, 2017.

 “An EWP model of Quechua agreement: Further evidence against DM.”
 Presented at the Linguistic Society of the University of Georgia (LSUGA) Tiny Talks.
 Athens, GA.
 September 15, 2016.